 The Sewing Lawyer is not really sure what drew her to the ruffled blouse in the April 2010 edition of Burda Magazine in the first place.
 Probably it was not the ruffles.
 Nor could it possibly be the side zipper opening, or the deeply plunging front neck.
 All of these features have been eliminated or significantly altered in the Sewing Lawyer's version.
 She did give the ruffle a try, despite knowing that it would not be satisfactory.
-Forty or so years of sewing experience does sometimes enable one to predict when some feature of a garment will not be satisfactory.
+Forty or so years of sewing experience does sometimes enable one to predict when some feature of a garment will be completely wrong.
+Too bad they don't always allow one to avoid going ahead regardless.
 The Sewing Lawyer fatalistically reacquainted herself with her trusty seam ripper.

 Here's a view of the back.